Sunday, 21 February 2021

 At Lauds the antiphons are proper to the Sunday, Cor mundum etc., and the second scheme of Psalms is sung (50, 117, 62, Benedictus es, 148).
 The chapter is proper to the Sunday and hymn is O sol salutis.
 After the collect of the Sunday the Suffrage of the Saints is sung.

-At Prime and the Hours the antiphons are proper to the Sunday, Jesus autem etc. At Prime the psalms are 92, 99 (displaced from Lauds) and the first two divisi of 118.
+At Prime and the Hours the antiphons are proper to the Sunday, Jesus autem etc. At Prime the psalms are 92, 99 (displaced from Lauds) and 118(i) & 118(ii).
 The Dominical preces are sung and the short lesson is Quaerite Dominum.
-The Dominical preces are sung.

 Mass is sung after Terce.
 As folded chasubles are worn by the ministers the organ is silent.
 The Gloria is not sung.
 The second collect is A cunctis and the third collect is Omnipotens.
 A Tract is sung after the Gradual, the Creed is sung, the preface is of Lent and the dismissal is Benedicamus Domino, sung by the deacon facing the celebrant and altar.

 Vespers are of the Sunday, sung at the normal time (as Sundays are not fast days).
 The antiphons and psalms are those used on Sundays, the chapter is proper and the Office hymn is Audi, benigne Conditor.
-After the collect of the Sunday the Suffrage of the Saints is sung.
-At Compline the Dominical preces are sung.
+After the collect of the Sunday commemorations are sung of the following Office of St. Peter's Chair at Antioch and of St. Paul the Apostle.
+The Suffrage of the Saints is omitted as are the Dominical preces at Compline.

 Art: Jerome Nadal